 (c) For each constituent identified in paragraph (A)(2)(a) of this rule, use emissions dispersion modeling to predict the maximum annual average ground level concentration of the constituent.

-(i) Dispersion modeling must be conducted using methods specified in paragraph (H) of rule 3745-266-106 of the Administrative Code.
+(i) Dispersion modeling shall be conducted using methods specified in paragraph (H) of rule 3745-266-106 of the Administrative Code.

-(d) Ground level concentrations of constituents predicted under paragraph (A)(2)(c) of this rule must not exceed the following levels:
+(d) Ground level concentrations of constituents predicted under paragraph (A)(2)(c) of this rule shall not exceed the following levels:

-(i) For the noncarcinogenic compounds listed in appendix I to this rule, the levels established in appendix I to this rule;
+(i) For the noncarcinogenic compounds listed in appendix A to this rule, the levels established in appendix A to this rule;

-(ii) For the carcinogenic compounds listed in appendix II to this rule, the sum for all constituents of the ratios of the actual ground level concentration to the level established in appendix II to this rule cannot exceed 1.0 ; and
+(ii) For the carcinogenic compounds listed in appendix B to this rule, the sum for all constituents of the ratios of the actual ground level concentration to the level established in appendix B to this rule cannot exceed 1.0; and

-(iii) For constituents not listed in appendix I or appendix II to this rule, 0.1 micrograms per cubic meter.
+(iii) For constituents not listed in appendix A or appendix B to this rule, 0.1 micrograms per cubic meter.

 (B) Waiver of particulate matter standard.
 The particulate matter standard of rule 3745-266-105 of the Administrative Code does not apply if: